ucl-casa-ce/Open-Gauges/Contributed/NeoPixelBarometer/README.md

 <img align="left" src="https://connected-environments.org/wp-content/uploads/2021/10/neopixel3dprint.png">

-The conditions come in a left and right sections, again to be alighed once the Neopixel strip is mounted, the Trend titles are a single 3D print.
+The conditions come in a single section, again to be aligned once the Neopixel strip is mounted, the Trend titles are also a single 3D print.

 An example of the 3D print sections are rendered at the bottom of this readme.